Change a Child’s Story.™

 How do I apply to become a CASA?

-Anyone over the age of 25 may apply to serve as advocates for the CASA/GAL program by submitting an online application.
-The names and addresses of three references are requested.
+Anyone over the age of 25 may apply to serve as an advocate for the CASA/GAL program by submitting an online application.
+We ask that you provide three references.
 Applications are reviewed by CASA staff, and if a candidate seems to be a good fit, they will be asked to schedule a video interview.

 What does A CASA do?